-I’d suggest freezing the grapefruit halves for a few hours after filling them.
+I suggest freezing the grapefruit halves for a few hours after filling them because you want the sorbet to be firm enough to slice into without melting everywhere.
 If they become too hard then leave them out of the freezer for 10 minutes before slicing.
 Once you’ve sliced you can pop back in the freezer to help yourself as you feel the urge.

 Beautiful & vibrant – grapefruit halves filled with sorbet and sliced make a super impressive – and super simple – way to cool off on a hot day.

-120g sorbet – ideally mixing 2 flavours with contrasting colours.
-I used London Diary – raspberry and mango
+- 240g sorbet (around 5-6 ice cream scoops full) – ideally mixing 2 flavours with contrasting colours.
+I used raspberry and mango.

-- Make sure your sorbet flavours are soft enough to scoop, If not remove from the freezer and leave out for a few minutes to soften.
+1. Make sure your sorbet flavours are soft enough to scoop.
+If not remove from the freezer and leave out for a few minutes to soften.